-Atlantic Public Media presents a public listening event to celebrate the creation of new audio work by nine students at this spring’s Transom Story Workshop.
-It will be held from 7 – 9:30 pm on Thursday, May 23rd, at the Community Hall, 68 Water Street, in Woods Hole, Massachusetts.
+Atlantic Public Media presents a public listening event to celebrate the creation of new audio work by nine students at this fall’s Transom Story Workshop.
+It will be held from 7 – 9:30 pm on Thursday, November 21st, at the Community Hall, 68 Water Street, in Woods Hole, Massachusetts.
 Admission is free.
 Seats fill quickly, so come early.

-The students arrived in Woods Hole in late March to learn the craft of audio storytelling.
-They traveled from Texas, West Virginia, Washington DC, North Carolina, Brooklyn, and Newfoundland, and range in age from their early 20s to late 30s.
+The students arrived in Woods Hole in late September to learn the craft of audio storytelling.
+They traveled from Amsterdam, both coasts, the middle of the country, and England by way of Tennessee, and range in age from their late 20s to late 30s.
 Their stories are about local people and issues, and it’s likely that some of the subjects will be in the audience.
 A question and answer period will follow each piece.

 Executive Director Jay Allison says, “When we gather at our listening and graduation event, we get to hear surprising, even wonderful things about where we live and our community … about us.”